mbenitez1607/module1-challenge/README.md

 ## Description

 This project was initiated from the provided [starter code](https://github.com/coding-boot-camp/urban-octo-telegram).
-It is supposed to be the codebase from a Marketing Agency that wants us to ensure the code follows the accessibility standards.
+It is supposed to be the codebase from a Marketing Agency called Horiseon that wants us to ensure the code follows the accessibility standards.

 The main tasks to complete the project ensured that:
 - HTML uses the proper semantic elements